 Chairperson of the Committee or Panel

-- Rights: The Chairperson must ascertain, at the beginning of each hearing, all rights of the student defendant(s) and administrator have been afforded.
+- Rights: The chairperson must ascertain, at the beginning of each hearing, all rights of the student defendant(s), complainant(s) (when applicable), and administrator have been afforded.

-- Removal from Hearing: The Chairperson may order removal of committee member(s), student defendant(s), complainants(s), witnesses, University official(s), advocates(s), attorney(s) or other participant(s) from a hearing for inappropriate behavior by motion, second and majority vote of the members present.
+- Removal from Hearing: The chairperson may order removal of committee member(s), student defendant(s), complainant(s), witnesses, University official(s), advocate(s), attorney(s) or other participant(s) from a hearing for inappropriate behavior by motion, second and majority vote of the members present.
 Hearings may continue following removal if a quorum exists.

 - Written Notification: The Chairperson must provide the student defendant with written notice of the committee’s verdict, imposed sanctions and appeal procedure at least five (5) class days following the hearing.
 The Chairperson may provide the student, at his or her discretion, informal verbal notification immediately upon conclusion of the hearing.